LoveMig6334/Ai-Crop-Land-Used/README.md

 # AI Crop Land-Use Analysis and Price Forecasting

-A machine learning project for analyzing and forecasting crop prices, specifically focusing on cassava and corn agricultural commodities in Thailand.
+A machine learning project for analyzing and forecasting crop prices, specifically focusing on cassava, corn, green beans, and soybean agricultural commodities in Thailand.
 This project combines data preprocessing, visualization, and deep learning models to predict future crop prices based on historical data.

 ## 🌾 Project Overview

 This project aims to:
-- Analyze historical crop price data for cassava and corn
+- Analyze historical crop price data for cassava, corn, green beans, and soybean
 - Clean and preprocess agricultural price data
 - Visualize price trends and patterns
 - Develop neural network models for price forecasting